Voss (water): Leadership

 In 2016, Reignwood Group, a Thai-Chinese company, acquired majority control of Voss.
 The chairwoman of Voss is Lisa Wang and the vice chairman is John D. Shulman.

 Bottling source controversy

-In October 2010, Norway's TV 2 reported that Voss has the same source as tap water from the municipal water supply in Iveland and, contrary to Voss marketing, that this is not artesian.
+In October 2010, Norway's TV 2 reported that Voss has the same source as tap water from the municipal water supply in Iveland Municipality and, contrary to Voss marketing, that this is not artesian.
 TV 2 stood by these claims despite Voss's objections.